MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 :::

 After you open the ViteJS React project in your editor of choice, add three directories within the `src` directory.
-Create a `src/components`, `src/hooks` and `src/utils` directory in the root of the project, using the followinng commands:
+Create a `src/components`, `src/hooks` and `src/utils` directory in the root of the project using the following commands:

 ```bash
 mkdir src/components && mkdir src/hooks && mkdir src/utils